 The ST lists more devices compared to the subset of devices used for testing.
-The tests were performed on the Mobile Devices listed above which were selected, by choosing one from within each device family.
+The tests were performed on the Mobile Devices listed above, which were selected by choosing one from within each device family.
+The specific test configurations and test tools utilized may be found in the AAR.

 One device family is defined by the hardware that impacts the TSF operation: the CPU.
-The other hardware, such as form factor, size of non-volatile storage, presence or absence of modem devices such as GSM, CDMA or LTE do not affect the TSF.
-All TSF functions are solely implemented in software which uses the process isolation and memory separation capabilities offered by the CPU.
-The software of the TOE is compiled once to form one set of binaries which run on all devices and therefore on all CPUs equally.
+The other hardware, such as form factor, size of non-volatile storage, presence or absence of modem devices such as GSM, CDMA, or LTE do not affect the TSF.
+All TSF functions are solely implemented in software that uses the process isolation and memory separation capabilities offered by the CPU.
+The software of the TOE is compiled once to form one set of binaries, which run on all devices and, therefore, on all CPUs equally.

 In addition, the security functions specified in the ST are all implemented above the hardware layer.
 Once a request is processed by the hardware, the security relevant decisions have been already made by the software.
 The hardware now only needs to enforce the functionality requested by the software.
-Based on this consideration, the evaluation team used the hardware information provided by the developer which lists all devices found in the ST and references the CPUs used by those devices.
+Based on this consideration, the evaluation team used the hardware information provided by the developer, which lists all devices found in the ST and references the CPUs used by those devices.
 All devices listed in the ST use one of the following CPUs:

-- A9

-- A10 Fusion

 - A11 Bionic

 - A12 Bionic

 - A13 Bionic

 - A14 Bionic

+- A15 Bionic

+- A16 Bionic